HITsz-TMG/Hansel/README_en.md

 ## Overview

-Hansel is a high-quality human-annotated Chinese entity linking (EL) dataset, focusing on tail entities and emerging entities:
+Hansel is a high-quality human-annotated Chinese entity linking (EL) dataset, aimed at testing Chinese EL systems' generalization ability to tail entities and emerging entities:
 - The test set contains Few-shot (FS) and zero-shot (ZS) slices, has 10K examples and uses Wikidata as the corresponding knowledge base.
 - The training and validation sets are from Wikipedia hyperlinks, useful for large-scale pretraining of Chinese EL systems.

 ## Dataset

 The data is available [here](https://drive.google.com/drive/folders/1rpEyFWzoayUHBmxGitpWVOmf2MkZTsCt?usp=sharing).
+You can also download and use Hansel through  [the HuggingFace's datasets library :hugs:](https://huggingface.co/datasets/HIT-TMG/Hansel).

 ### Data Statistics